 No file name was specified in the startInfo parameter's FileName property.

 The UseShellExecute property of the startInfo parameter is true and the UserName property is not a null reference (Nothing in Visual Basic) or empty or the Password property is not a null reference (Nothing in Visual Basic).

 The startInfo parameter is a null reference (Nothing in Visual Basic).

 The file specified in the startInfo parameter's FileName property could not be found.

 An error occurred when opening the associated file.

 The sum of the length of the arguments and the length of the full path to the process exceeds 2080.
 The error message associated with this exception can be one of the following: "The data area passed to a system call is too small." or "Access is denied."

 Use this overload to start a process resource by specifying a ProcessStartInfo instance.
 The overload associates the resource with a new Process component.
 If the process is already running, no additional process resource is started.
 Instead, the existing process resource is reused and no new Process component is created.
-In such a case, instead of returning a new Process component, Start returns Nothing to the calling procedure.
+In such a case, instead of returning a new Process component, Start returns a null reference (Nothing in Visual Basic) to the calling procedure.

-If the address of the executable file to start is a URL, the process is not started and Nothing is returned.
+If the address of the executable file to start is a URL, the process is not started and a null reference (Nothing in Visual Basic) is returned.

 This overload lets you start a process without first creating a new Process instance.
 Using this overload with a ProcessStartInfo parameter is an alternative to the explicit steps of creating a new Process instance, setting its StartInfo properties, and calling Start for the Process instance.